simonesilvestroni/m2m-website/_pages/ethics.md

 ## Small web

-Minutes to Midnight is not on any mainstream social media.
+Minutes to Midnight is not on mainstream social media.
 We used to be on Twitter, Facebook, Instagram and Reddit.
 That's all gone now, since 2020.

 > Most websites today are built like commercial products by professionals and marketers, optimised to draw the largest audience, generate engagement and ‘convert’.
 But there is also a smaller, less-visible web designed by regular people to simply to share their interests and hobbies with the world.
 A web that is unpolished, often quirky but often also fun, creative and interesting.<cite>—&nbsp;Parimal Satyal</cite>